infinitecold/MLBAllStarClassifier/README.md

 A machine learning classification task that predicts the players of MLB's annual All-Star Game (position players only).

-The project currently implements a **random forest model**.
-I intend to train a neural network model in the near future.
+The project currently implements a **random forest model**, with intentions to implement a neural network model in the near future.

 The project is written in Python, using the `pandas` and `numpy` packages for data analysis, the `matplotlib` package for data visualization, the `pickle` library for serialization, and the `sklearn` library for the machine learning models.